 Randle lifts New York over struggling Detroit

 Elfrid Payton added 16 points and six assists as the Knicks shot 43.9 percent from the field.
-Mitchell Robinson also posted a double-double with 14 points and 11 rebounds as the Knicks held a commanding 51-35 rebounding edge and dominated inside by outscoring Detroit 54-32 in the paint.
-Rookie RJ Barrett added 12 points and his 3-pointer with 5:18 remaining in the third gave the Knicks the lead for good.
+Mitchell Robinson also posted a double-double with 14 points and 11 rebounds as the Knicks held a commanding 51-35 rebounding edge and outscored Detroit 54-32 in the paint.
+Rookie RJ Barrett added 12 points, and his 3-pointer with 5:18 remaining in the third gave the Knicks the lead for good.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)